-This discussion and analysis is intended to serve as an introduction to the BOCES' basic financial statements.
+This discussion and analysis is intended to serve as an introduction to ERBOCES' basic financial statements.
 The basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to those financial statements.
 This report also contains other supplemental information in addition to the basic financial statements themselves.

 Government-wide Financial Statements.
-The government-wide financial statements are designed to provide readers with a broad overview of the BOCES' finances, in a manner similar to a private-sector business.
+The government-wide financial statements are designed to provide readers with a broad overview of ERBOCES' finances, in a manner similar to a private-sector business.

-The Statement of Net Position presents information about all the BOCES' assets and liabilities, with the difference between the two reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the BOCES is improving or deteriorating.
+The Statement of Net Position presents information about all ERBOCES' assets and liabilities, with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of ERBOCES is improving or deteriorating.

-The Statement of Activities presents information showing how the BOCES' net position changed during the most recent fiscal year.
+The Statement of Activities presents information showing how ERBOCES' net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation leave).

-Both of the government-wide financial statements distinguish functions of the BOCES that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The governmental activities of the BOCES include instruction, instructional support, general and school administration, business, and central services.
+Both of the government-wide financial statements distinguish functions of ERBOCES that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
+The governmental activities of ERBOCES include instruction, instructional support, general and school administration, business and central services.

 Fund Financial Statements.
 A fund is a grouping of related accounts that are used to maintain control over resources that have been segregated for specific activities or objectives.
-The BOCES, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-Being a relatively small entity with a strong focus on online education (i.e., relatively few physical assets), all of the funds of the BOCES are categorized as government funds.
+ERBOCES, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+As an entity that relies heavily on Education Service Providers (i.e., relatively few physical assets), all funds of ERBOCES are categorized as government funds.

 Governmental Funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide fund financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
-Such information may be useful in evaluating the BOCES' near-term financial requirements.
+Such information may be useful in evaluating ERBOCES' near-term financial requirements.

 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
-By doing so, readers may better understand the long-term impact of the BOCES' near-term financing decisions.
+By doing so, readers may better understand the long-term impact of ERBOCES' near-term financing decisions.
 Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

-The BOCES maintains two governmental funds.
+ERBOCES maintains two governmental funds.
 Information is presented in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances, for both the general fund and the Designated-Purpose Grants Fund.

-As required, the BOCES adopts an annual appropriated budget.
+As required, ERBOCES adopts an annual appropriated budget.
 A budgetary comparison schedule has been provided for both funds to demonstrate compliance with this budget.